MySQL Enterprise Monitor is available as part of the MySQL Enterprise subscription, learn more at https://www.mysql.com/products/.

 The Enterprise Monitor Service Manager is fully supported on

-most current versions of Linux, Windows and Windows Server
+most current versions of Linux, Windows, and Windows Server

-of MySQL Enterprise supported operating systems and CPUs, visit
+Enterprise supported operating systems and CPUs, visit

 Supported Platforms and select

 Customers receive email notifications of new and updated MySQL Enterprise Monitor versions.
-Also, the What's New section of MySQL Enterprise Monitor, if enabled, contains new product announcements.

-A.1: What is the MySQL Query Analyzer?
+C.1: What is the MySQL Query Analyzer?

-A.2: How is the MySQL Query Analyzer installed and enabled?
+C.2: How is the MySQL Query Analyzer installed and enabled?

-A.4: What are the main features and benefits of the MySQL Query Analyzer?
+C.4: What are the main features and benefits of the MySQL Query Analyzer?

-A.5: What are the typical use cases of the MySQL Query Analyzer?
+C.5: What are the typical use cases of the MySQL Query Analyzer?

-A.6: What makes the MySQL Query Analyzer unique?
+C.6: What makes the MySQL Query Analyzer unique?

-A.7: How can I get the MySQL Query Analyzer?
+C.7: How can I get the MySQL Query Analyzer?

-A.8: Does Query Analyzer work with MySQL Cluster?
+C.8: Does Query Analyzer work with MySQL Cluster?

-A.9: Does Query Analyzer enable me to monitor the disk reads and writes during a query?
+C.9: Does Query Analyzer enable me to monitor the disk reads and writes during a query?

-A.10: Does Query Analyzer handler prepared statements?
+C.10: Does Query Analyzer handler prepared statements?

-A.12: Will the Query Analyzer work without any special setup?
+C.11: Will the Query Analyzer work without any special setup?

 Questions and Answers